Reemaa828/Linux_11_5/02.Embedded_Linux_Module/03.Kernel_Customization/Kernel_Customization.md

 # Steps using Main Branch Repository 🏗️
 ##  1. Downloading Kernel Source code

-you should use the same version or older than your toolchain kernel header files version.
+you should use the same version or newer than your toolchain kernel header files version.
 ```bash
 #Navigate to your crosstool directory and display the configuration.
 cd crosstool-ng/